Objectives of the Training Grant

 Description of Program

-Stipend support is based on professional experience (at least $38,000 for July 1, 2010-June 30, 2011) and can be provided for up to three years.
+Stipend support is based on professional experience and can be provided for up to three years.
 Students may enter directly into a mentor’s laboratory or engage in month long rotations through three laboratories selected by the student.
 The student will then select a mentor and identify a research project in consultation with the mentor.
 Students will receive training in research ethics and professional skills in the fall semester of their first year topics that include: Handling Research Data, Conducting and Reporting Research; Responsible Authorship; Attribution and Plagiarism; Misconduct in Research; Mentoring/Lab Supervision; Animals in Research; Human Subjects in Research; Experimental Design and Statistical Analysis; and effective oral and written scientific communication.
 Most students will pursue a Ph.D. program in the Comparative Biomedical Sciences or other Ph.D. program at UW-Madison.
 The trainee will select a thesis committee of at least five faculty members who will guide the trainee in the selection of a didactic course load to provide breadth and depth to their scientific background.
 The committee will also administer the preliminary examinations and meet regularly with the trainee to provide guidance in the planning and execution of the trainee’s thesis project.